-Pre-conference sessions are scheduled for Sunday, November 3 from 3-6 pm.
-Registration for pre-conference sessions is separate from the conference.
-Registration opens at the end of August.
+Pre-conference sessions are scheduled for Sunday, November 14 from 2pm to 5pm.
+Registration and cost for pre-conference sessions is separate from the conference and must be marked on your registration form.

 Presented by: Aimee Hospodarsky, Elementary School Counselor, Shannon Elementary & Carpenter Elementary, Monticello CSD

 Presented by: Dr. Laura Gallo, Counselor Educator, University of Iowa

 This session will focus on providing participants with information about neuroscience and the influence of trauma on childhood development.
 We will explore how different types of trauma impact students in the classroom and how school counselors can identify and support these students.
 Evidence-based strategies such as mindfulness, creative arts, and yoga will be discussed.
 Participants will have an opportunity to try some of the interventions - wear comfortable clothing.

 Presented by: David Ford, AEA Prep, Theresa Putnam-Genz, Muscatine Community College (Louisa-Muscatine and Columbus High Schools)